 - (Genesis 17:1-8) – “And I will give to you and to your seed after you the land of your so-journeys, all the land of Canaan, for an everlasting possession; and I will be their God.”

-Through his death and resurrection, God has provided the promised inheritance for his saints:
+Through Christ’s death and resurrection, God now provides the promised inheritance for his saints:

 - (Colossians 1:12) – “Sufficiently for our share in the inheritance of the saints.”